njanirudh/OpenCV/README.md

 # OpenCV
 This repository has small scripts showing the working of the various functions in OpenCV .

-## Dependencies
-* Python 3.x
-* Numpy
-* OpenCV 3.3+
-* OpenCV 3.3+ Contrib modules
-* Matplotlib

 ## Scripts
 ### Image Color-Space conversion (convert_color_space.py)

 * OpenCV has the functionality to change the color space of the image into the Gray, HSV , YUV ,YCrCb etc.
 Changing color spaces is helpful specially when the Image processing logic uses some kind of color segmentation or blob detection.

 ### Difference of Gaussian (difference_of_gaussian.py)